 Not All ICOs Are Bad

-Again, I don’t want to spread FUD without giving some really positive ICO information.
+Again, we don’t want to spread FUD without giving some positive ICO information.

 For example, Filecoin raised over $200 million for their decentralized storage system based on blockchain technology.
 Filecoin had some seriously impressive backers, too, including Winklevoss Capital (owned by the Winklevoss twins), Sequoia Capital, and Andreessen Horowitz.